gosling-lang/gosling-docs/Documentation.md

       "mark": "link", // specify the mark type

-      // bind visual channels to corresponding data fields "x": {
+      // bind visual channels to corresponding data fields

+      // x and xe indiates the start point of the arc
+      "x": {
         "field": "s1",
         "type": "genomic",